Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Weepinbell.md

 ---
 Ability1: Chlorophyll
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME070.png
+BookShinyImageName: HOME070_s.png
 BoxSprite: SRD-BoxSprite-weepinbell.png
+DexCategory: Flycatcher Pokemon
+DexDescription: It sprays its stun powder to immobilize a prey coming close to it, then eats it calmly.
+If the prey is bigger than itself, it uses its sharp leaves to slice it into smaller pieces.
+Beware of the toxic liquid in its mouth.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 10
+  Feet: 3.3
+  Meters: 1.0
 HiddenAbility: Gluttony
 HomeSprite: SRD-HomeSprite-weepinbell.png
 Learnset: '[[SRD-Weepinbell-Learnset]]'
 Legendary: 'No'
 Name: Weepinbell
 Number: 70
+PrimaryEggGroup: Grass
+SecondaryEggGroup: ''
 Sprite: weepinbell.png
 Type1: Grass
 Type2: Poison
+Weight:
+  Hectograms: 64
+  Kilograms: 6.4
+  Pounds: 14.1
 ---

 #PokeroleSRD/Pokedex